-17.86.040 Determination, action of the Director.
+Section 17.86.040 Determination, action of the Director.

 A. Public Works Director Authority.
-The Public Works Director will conduct Design Review and make decisions to approve the application or impose conditions upon the approval of the application, including the granting of any preservation incentive (Section 5.7 in the Vision).
+The Public Works Director will conduct Design Review and make decisions to approve the application or impose conditions upon the approval of the application, including the granting of any preservation incentive.
 The Public Works Director may refer any such project for a public hearing before the City Council to receive comment on the project's design, but not to approve or deny the project, if the Director determines it has special significance.